 About year ago in my dashboard a light bulb for controlling the vents went out on my H3 Hummer, making it difficult to see which setting I had the ventilation on.
 A few months later, I had two light bulbs that didn’t illuminate on my HVAC (Heating, Ventilation, and Air Conditioning) Control Panel which began to make choosing the setting on the instrument panel difficult at night.
-I called up GM about getting it fix but all they want to do is completely replace the GM Part No. 15840354 CONTROL, A/C Instrument Panel, or with the part ACDelco 15-73909 GM Original Equipment Heating and Air Conditioning Control Panel with Rear Window Defogger Switch.
+I called up GM about getting it fixed but all they want to do is completely replace the GM Part No. 15840354 CONTROL, A/C Instrument Panel, or with the part ACDelco 15-73909 GM Original Equipment Heating and Air Conditioning Control Panel with Rear Window Defogger Switch.
 Expensive and very wasteful I found out how to get my hands on the light bulbs from a guy on eBay.
 Replacing the light bulbs only took about 15 minutes of my time.

 I used a 7mm socket to remove the HVAC Control System from the dash panel.

-Carefully I used a very small flat blade screw driver to separate the back cover of the HVAC.
+Carefully I used a very small flat blade screwdriver to separate the back cover of the HVAC.

-The back cover came off with very little effort by starting a one end and slowly working my way to the other end.
+The back cover came off with very little effort by starting one end and slowly working my way to the other end.